matthias61984/Chef-RPG/README.md

 ## Chef RPG

 This application is a browser-based game in which the player can choose one of four characters and proceed to battle the remaining three.
-Written in javascript and jquery, this application demonstrates a basic DOM element targeting and uses css classes to control the status of each character when in different phases of the game.
+Written in javascript and jquery, this application demonstrates basic DOM element targeting and uses css classes to control the status of each character when in different phases of the game.

 ## To Play